jdlorimer/incremental-reading/README.md

 First, settings are stored in a completely different manner, so any previous settings will be ignored.
 Second, changes have been made to the card template, and the note type has been renamed.

-If you already have incremental reading notes from a previous version, you will need to select them in the card browser and choose Edit -> Change Note Type, and convert them to IR3 notes.
+If you already have incremental reading notes from a previous version, you will need to select them in the card browser and choose Edit → Change Note Type, and convert them to IR3 notes.

 If you have the following files in your media directory, you can safely delete them:

-* \_IncrementalReadingExtension.dat
+* `_IncrementalReadingExtension.dat`
-* \_ViewSizeAdjustAddon.dat
+* `_ViewSizeAdjustAddon.dat`

 There should be no compatibility problems when upgrading from an older v3 to a newer one.
 The add-on will make any necessary changes automatically.